Query Workbench

 Specify a Bucket and Scope Context

-For example, here’s how a query would look without specifying a bucket and scope in the Query Editor:
+For example, here’s how a query would look without specifying a bucket and scope in the query editor:

 SELECT * FROM `travel-sample`.`inventory`.`airline`;

-If you then specify the bucket as travel-sample and the scope as inventory, the query can be simplified to:
+If you specify the bucket as travel-sample and the scope as inventory, the query can be simplified to:

 SELECT * FROM `airline`;